Using P4LOG

 Deciphering change/changelistnumber()

-You may see an entry similar to change/3082654(W).
+You might see an entry similar to change/3082654(W).
 It is an exclusive server lock on change 3082654 to ensure that there is no concurrent access to shelf 3082654 while it is being worked on.

 Perforce server info: